woobe/rPlotter/README.md

 ## Dependencies

-This package depends the following packages:
+This package depends on the following packages:
-1. ggplot2 (available on CRAN)
+- ggplot2 (available on CRAN)
-2. stringr (available on CRAN)
+- stringr (available on CRAN)
-3. reshape2 (available on CRAN)
+- reshape2 (available on CRAN)
-4. EBImage (available on Bioconductor)
+- EBImage (available on Bioconductor)

 ## Installation